 We have been in the EU for a generation and have effectively shared the cost of establishing a free market between the number of countries in the union.
 To leave the union and renegotiate all of our trade agreements would cost us unilaterally as much if not more to renegotiate everything.

-Migration, immigration and the free movement of people: There is a long-held argument that somehow Britain needs to be in the EU to import skills.
+There is a long-held argument that somehow Britain needs to be in the EU to import skills.
 That may be true but it is perhaps more politically correct to be seen to promote simply British jobs.
-Isn’t it better though to promote prosperity amongst ourselves and also in our customer countries.
-If we do need skills from the outside then of course these people can come into Britain easily as required.
+Isn’t it better though to promote prosperity amongst ourselves and also in our customer countries?
+If we do need skills from the outside then, of course, these people can come into Britain easily as required.

 Free movement of people is an opportunity for people to realize their dreams by travelling to and living in other countries and as a worthy cultural objective which contributes to peace in Europe because of the furthered understanding between peoples.